rezacr588/pmd-code/README.md

 ## Overview

 The Project Management Dashboard is a comprehensive web application designed to streamline team productivity and collaboration.
 This application leverages the power of Java for backend operations and offers a unified platform for managing projects, tasks, and teams in real-time.
+The architecture follows a microservices approach, ensuring scalability, maintainability, and flexibility.

 ## Features